 I suggest booking your deejay as soon as you are able.
 Our dates fill up about a year ahead of time.

 Yes.
 We cover $1,00,000 in liability insurance

-One of the major advantages to using a deejay instead of a band is that a deejay does not need to take breaks, outside of using the restroom and possibly eating a meal quickly in another room (if this is what your site contact or caterer requires).
+One of the upsides of booking a deejay opposed of a band is that a deejay does not need to take breaks, other than of using the bathroom and eating a quick meal.
 Otherwise, we will not take any breaks during your wedding.

 We have a strict no drinking or smoking policy while at any event.

 41. How much music do you have and will you have the songs for my event?

 I always say, because of the internet, my selection is virtually endless.
 If it exists on Itunes or Amazon I can find it,

 42. Do you have backup equipment?